Exhausted From You Child Waking Up All Night Long?

 Figure out what works for you and your little one.
 That may mean co-sleeping.
 Or using a pacifier through the toddler years.
 Or rocking them to sleep.
 Or a bottle in the middle of the night.

 There are lots of parenting no-nos, that are actually parenting must-haves when you haven’t slept more than two hours in a row in two years.
 Follow your gut and what works for your kid.
-Throw out any books that tell you different.
+Throw out any books that tell you differently.

 2. Ignore Your Friend’s Baby Sleep Advice